tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 10. Instructor Do: Lemmatization (5 min)

 Lemmatization is a technique that transforms various morphologies of a word into its base form.
 This may sound fancy, but it's pretty intuitive.
-If we're looking to summarize a document with the most frequent words in it, words like "stock" and "stocks" should, for the most part, mean the same.
+If we're looking to summarize a document with the most frequent words in it, words like "stock" and "stocks" should, for the most part, mean the same thing.
 This is also true for words like "run" and "ran."
 NLTK's lemmatizer takes words in different forms (past tense, plural, etc.) and transforms them into the base form (present tense, singular).

 **Files:**